 Other points to keep in mind when navigating an estate planning strategy around the new inherited IRA rules are:

 Original account holders and account inheritors may want to speak with an advisor about managing distributions in a way that allows them to keep more of the proceeds and pay less in taxes.
-If you have questions about RMDs, how they affect you, and specific estate planning strategies for the 10-year rule, contact your estate planning attorney.
+If you have questions about RMDs, how they affect you, and specific estate planning strategies for the 10-year rule, contact a qualified estate planning attorney near you.